 Since earning his bachelor’s degree in political science from Howard University, Jai Winston has spent his career working in business, politics and policy.
 He has worked on former President Obama’s reelection campaign and the 2012 Democratic National Convention Committee.
 Prior to assuming his current position as Saint Paul program director for Knight Foundation, Jai worked at Ariel Investments, a minority-owned money management firm.
 Jai has managed the Black Corporate Directors Conference, and currently serves on the board of the Illinois Humanities Council.
 Jai is also a member of the Emerging Leaders Board for the Mikva Challenge, the Looking Glass Theatre and buildOn junior boards, and the INVEST Chicago advisory board.

 Vice President of Economic Development, Saint Paul Area Chamber of Commerce

 Channon Lemon is a Twin Cities native who recently returned to the metro area to take on the position of vice president of economic development for the Saint Paul Area Chamber of Commerce.
 Prior to accepting this position, she served as chief operating officer for Urban Ministries, Inc., in Chicago, and in Dayton, Ohio, as the vice president for vendor management for one of the leading Medicaid payers in the nation.
 While in Dayton, Channon launched an economic development initiative which after successfully establishing itself as a viable partner facilitating business growth, was merged into the Dayton Area Chamber of Commerce.
 In her new role, Channon's priorities are to spearhead the Chamber’s partnership with Full Stack Saint Paul and to channel new business investment into downtown Saint Paul and the broader East Metro.

-Economic Development Project Manager, City of Saint Paul
+Director of Business Development, City of Saint Paul